farismnrr/Kalimba-MIDI-Player/README.md

 12. Download the 'keylimba' application from the Play Store.
 13. Open the 'keylimba' application.
 14. Tap the three lines in the bottom right corner of the app.
-15. Select 'Tines' and slide to set it to 21 Tines (required).
+15. Select 'Tines' and slide to set it to 21 or 17 Tines (required).

+### Install Python
-Python installation can be done via this [link](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K?hl=id-id&gl=id).
+Python installation can be done via this [link]([https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K?hl=id-id&gl=id](https://kinsta.com/knowledgebase/install-python/#windows)).

-**Note:**
-1. This application is currently not compatible with Kalimbas having fewer than 21 Tines.
-2. Python must be installed before running the program.
+**Note:** Python must be installed before running the program.

 ## Installation